KenParsons/QwikFlare/README.md

 # QwikSSG

-This repo will be for building statically generated pages with Qwik, checking in and pushing to GitHub, and then serving via GitHub pages.
-This will be primarily for examples & debugging, or any other collaboration/contribution to Qwik.
+This will be primarily for examples & debugging, or any other collaboration/contribution to building statically generated pages with Qwik.

-## The source code is in this repo for reference, but for ease of use, a separate repo was created for the pages deploy.
-That repo is just the /dist/ folder of this project.

-## The URL for the built site is

 ### Original Qwik App readme: